kundan8989/MangoLeafMedic/README.md

 ##Technologies Used

-Frontend: React.js for creating an interactive user interface.
+Frontend: Streamlit for creating an interactive user interface.

-Backend: Flask/Django (or your chosen framework) for handling API requests and responses.

-Machine Learning: TensorFlow/PyTorch for disease prediction models.
+Machine Learning: TensorFlow for disease prediction models.

 NLP: OpenAI's GPT model for generating treatment recommendations.